Why EOS Might Not Be The Ethereum Killer Everyone Thinks

-When looking at both charts, we can see that ETH has more of a long-term growth than EOS.
+When looking at both charts, we can see that ETH has more of long-term growth than EOS.
 And the price value definitely shows it.
 Right now, ETH has a value of $682.21 while EOS has a value of $12.50.

 Team Interest and Community Backing

 Some skeptics say that EOS doesn’t have a dedicated team.
 The team has a small amount of interest in the success of EOS because they have raised a rather disproportionate amount of funds and kept only a few of the EOS tokens for themselves.
-In the past we found many voices that encountered an “arrogant behaviour” in EOS chatrooms, directly from the devs.
+In the past, we found many voices that encountered an “arrogant behavior” in EOS chatrooms, directly from the devs.
 Breaking it down to the crypto user as “end customer” this is not what you want to see as it would be far from professional if true.

 On the other hand, Ethereum is created by a worldwide team of passionate developers that want to see the platform grow.
 And, they are backed by a community of 1,999,999 members who all have Ether accounts.

 Any cryptocurrency is only as valuable as the community behind it.
 Since Ethereum has a large community vested into its platform, it will be hard for EOS to establish a community as dedicated and loyal as Ethereum’s.

 In this blockchain battle, ETH is the winner.
 EOS has gained a lot of traction and interest in the recent days, but we are unable to call it Ethereum’s competitor until it launches.
 Until then, Ethereum remains the superior choice and the better blockchain framework in comparison.
 Furthermore, this seems to be another case of where the price of a coin rises, and people fill their bags – then trying to shill as an [place coin competitor here] – Killer.
 We do not believe that hype – we think.
 The given fact, EOS has quite some room upwards, it still might be a good coin to hold, it might not be the Ethereum killer people are trying to sell it for right now.